genenetwork/gn_server/doc/design.md

 - [ ] defined and document hooks/callbacks for job/loop aka how to deal with output or job events.
 - [ ] how to manage resources ?
 With PBS, the management of the resources is delegated to it, locally concurrent jobs are not yet supported.
 - [ ] update stdout on gn_server every time the stdout is update on GnExec client
-- [ ] UPLOAD FILES, send file(s) over http when job is over.
-Single file or archive ?
+- [X] UPLOAD FILES, send file(s) over http when job is over, file by file.